writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 We have now reached our next problem.

-Cooking staff are using the start of day stock levels to inform front of house staff staff of dish availability.
+Cooking staff are using the start of day stock levels to inform front of house staff of dish availability.
 But the front of house staff and restaurant management can see that the answers they are being given don't match with reality (the stockroom).
 They can see that there is ingredient stock for all recipe items for one dish, yet they are being told its unavailable.
 As reconciliation of stock data only happens daily, the accuracy of the answers are no longer timely as a result, they cannot be trusted.

 The restaurant has a foundational problem.